Francis "Tug" Nadeau Irving: Oil career and Military service

 In February 1945, Irving was granted inactive service to return to his oil business in order to better serve the war effort.
 This move allowed him to leverage his expertise and resources for the benefit of the nation during a critical time in history.

 In July 1947.
-He became the father of a baby boy weighing 7 pounds.
+He became the father of a baby boy Kent Nadeau Irving weighing 7 pounds.
 Thus began a new chapter in Irving's life as he transitioned from military service and oil entrepreneur to a family man.

 Death

 Francis "Tug" Irving on Wednesday May 28, 1952, became the center of one of the most significant news stories of 1952 following his tragic death.
 Irving was fatally shot in the home of Fritz O. Olson, his drilling superintendent.

 The incident occurred in Olson's residence, and Irving succumbed to two shotgun blasts at close range.
 One wound entered through his lower abdomen, while the other was inflicted above his hip, suggesting a confrontation at very close quarters.

 Olson was arrested later that day and remanded into custody for trial, with the case garnering extensive coverage throughout the rest of that year..
 Given the high-profile nature of Irving, a special prosecutor was appointed to oversee the proceedings.
 The judge in the case instructed the jury that they could only consider verdicts of murder or accidental death, ruling out manslaughter as an option.

 After the trial, on December 10, 1952, Fritz O. Olson was acquitted of murder charges by the district court jury.
 They deemed Irving's death to be an accident.

 Irving's life and untimely demise continue to be remembered as a significant event in the history of Oklahoma and the oil industry.